ModelEarth/localsite/info/data/datacommons/datacommons.md

 You'll be running a local copy of the [datacommons.org](https://datacommons.org) website, but without local data.

-Please update these steps by foring and editing the [localsite repo](../../../start/steps/).
+Please update these steps by forking and editing the [localsite repo](../../../start/steps/).
 These steps were created prior to 2021, so they may be outdated.

 Clone the Google Data Commons "[website](https://github.com/datacommonsorg/website/)" repo and run commands within your cloned folder.

 In the [Data Commons Developer Guide](https://github.com/datacommonsorg/website/blob/master/docs/developer_guide.md) page, scroll down to "Develop with Flask (simple/lite)".
 Get your gcloud connection working using the lite steps.

 After cloning the website repo, run to load submodule "mixer":

 	git submodule foreach git pull origin master